JPETTomography/j-pet-framework/framework/JPetReader/README.txt

 	b) use
 		GetData();
 	   method, which will return the object, on which you set pointer in point a).
-This method returns a reference to a TNamed object, which you most likely will want to cast to a specyfic data type, that you know is there.
+This method returns a reference to a TNamed object.
+	   Most likely you will want to cast it to a specyfic data type, that you know is there.

 5. Optionally the file might be divided into some sections.